Premium vs Budget Insurance: How Not to Get Ripped Off in 2026

 Value Reinforcement

-"I have [list all policies] with you, which represents £[X] annually.
+"I have all your policies with you, which represents £[X] annually.
 I've never made a claim and have been a loyal customer.
 What's the best rate you can offer to keep all my business?"

 Why it works: Quantifies relationship value, emphasizes low risk profile, asks for specific action.